HomePLACE IGHR Travel Scholarship

 - Comments off

-Georgia HomePLACE IGHR Travel Scholarship (applications due by 1 February 2019)—open to Georgia public library staff.
+Georgia HomePLACE IGHR Travel Scholarship (applications due by 3 January 2020)—open to Georgia public library staff.

-Georgia HomePLACE is offering up to three (3) $1500 travel scholarships to Georgia public library staff to attend the 5-day Institute for Genealogical and Historical Research (IGHR), being held at UGA’s Georgia Center in Athens, Georgia Sunday, July 21, 2019 – Friday, July 26, 2019.
+Georgia HomePLACE is offering two (2) $1500 travel scholarships to Georgia public library staff to attend the 5-day Institute for Genealogy and Historical Research (IGHR), being held at UGA’s Georgia Center in Athens, Georgia Sunday, July 26, 2020 – Friday, July 31, 2020.

 In continuous operation since 1962, the Institute provides exceptional, intensive training in genealogy and local history research methods and sources, and offers immersive coursework of great benefit to librarians and archivists assisting researchers.